-When on travels to Mexico though, there are usually three varieties that are offered with your meal: salsa verde (green sauce), salsa roja (red sauce) and salsa cruda or pico de Gallo (raw sauce).
+When on travels to Mexico, which foodies like myself would highly recommend, there are usually three varieties that are offered with your meal: salsa verde (green sauce), salsa roja (red sauce) and salsa cruda or pico de Gallo (raw sauce).
 The red and green sauces are very liquidy and the green more spicy than the red.
 The pico de gallo is my favourite, a chunky, fresh, drier variety of salsa, perfect for dipping.
 In any case, salsa is subjective; people will like what they prefer and so forth.

 The dish on offer today is Cochinita Pibil.
 A pork dish originally from the Yucatan, now enjoyed all over Mexico.
 It is hard to find a true recipe though, as it seems everyone has taken their turn in making it their own.
 My mother introduced me to this recipe a few years back; her’s was simple, with only five or six ingredients and it was very sweet.
 I loved it, but upon talking to my sister the other day about the recipe, neither of us could come up with it.
 Being that my mother is currently out of communication somewhere on a nice beach on the Baja, I had to make do with my own interpretation.

 My personal recipe is slightly sweet, a little spicy and full of strong flavours.
 Use more pork to tone down the recipe, or tweak it as you go.